stevefarra/ec-stingy/algorithm/README.md

 For the signal being fed into the reverse template matching filter, $h[i]$, the domain varies from $i-R$ to $i+R$ so the input signal buffer size need only be equal to $2R + 1$.
 The computation is relatively simple so no optimizations are needed.

 Our final consideration is the value of $\theta$ in the threshold computation.
-The paper this algorithm is based upon states that "$\theta$ could be one-fourth of the statistical mean of the output of the low-pass filter", and they go on to use a pre-determined value calculated on their expansive database.
+The paper this algorithm is based upon states that *$\theta$ could be one-fourth of the statistical mean of the output of the low-pass filter*, and they go on to use a pre-determined value calculated on their expansive database.
 Because we don't have this luxury, we leverage the fact that our second low-pass filter uses a large enough window size that the difference between its output and the true mean of the signal is negligible so we can set $\theta = l_2[i] / 4$ and compute it in real time.

 ### Idea graveyard
 **FIR Notch filter**: